thoom/gulp/README.md

  * __-repeat-concurrent__: The number of concurrent connections to use to submit the request.

- For example, if you ran `gulp -repeat-times 100 -repeat-concurrent 10 /some/api`, the CLI would make 10 concurrent requests 10 times in a row.
+ For example, if you ran `gulp -repeat-times 100 -repeat-concurrent 10 /some/api`, the CLI would make 100 total requests with a concurrency of 10 calls at a time (so it would average about 10 calls per thread).

  ## Library Dependencies